 A collaborative collection from Averno alumni

-Outta the Woods is a unique collaborative project, based on Alex’s time as a musician for the now-defunct Averno franchise, which had a triple-album deal with Broadway Records and was even featured in the New York Times.
+Outta the Woods is a unique release, based on Alex’s time as a musician for the now-defunct Averno franchise, which had a triple-album deal with Broadway Records and was even featured in the New York Times.
 Unfortunately, the team fell apart due to creative differences in the working environment, and as a result, virtually all Averno content was wiped from the web: theatrical works, film works, and podcasts alike, as well as all the songs Alex wrote.

 Outta the Woods is equal parts conservation effort and farewell letter.
 Alex didn’t want their work on Averno to disappear forever, and leapt at the opportunity to rerelease it on their own terms.